bhass1/pyfuzz_can/README.md

   interface = pcan
   channel = PCAN_USBBUS1
   ```
   The interface and channel given are for PEAK PCAN-USB.
 These will change depending on your CAN interface.
+Refer to the Python-CAN documentation for your device's configuration : http://python-can.readthedocs.io/en/latest/configuration.html.

 4. Clone pyfuzz_can to your local machine: